How to prepare for the BC Sea Kayak Leader (4-Star) Award & Course Dates

 If you opt for extra training days we can often arrange opportunities for you to lead more experienced paddlers.

 Offer to help out on club trips and ask if you can take the lead as often as possible.
 This is even better if it’s done under the supervision of a more experienced leader who can give you some feedback on your performance and suggest alternative strategies.

 Even if you’re just paddling with your friends, it’s good practice to have a leader and for everyone to know their roles in the group, you can switch these roles around throughout the day, but turn every feature into a learning environment by discussing various strategies.

-The Internet may be a great source of information but not all of the advice will be relevant for you and some is just wrong!
+The Internet may be a great source of information but not all of the advice will be relevant to you and some is just wrong!